Why Do Dogs Chew Everything?

 Dog chewing can be quite frustrating and downright annoying but regardless of how you might view it, chewing is actually a normal behavior for your dog.
 For a puppy, chewing is a way to explore their environment just like human toddlers use their hands to learn everything around their house.

-Because they don’t have the same hands just like humans, they use their mouths as an investigation tool.
+Since they don’t have the same hands just like humans, they use their mouths as an investigation tool.
 Puppy chewing is also a way to learn bite inhibition from an early age which is an important part of his development process.

 As for adults, dogs often chew for fun, to relieve boredom, or to relieve stress.